-The word ‘Gallant’ (Noun) describes someone who acts bravely, respectfully, and with charm, especially in a noble or honorable way. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Gallant’ correctly in sentences.
+The word ‘Gallant’ (noun/adjective) describes someone who acts bravely, respectfully, and with charm, often in an honorable or courtly way.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘gallant’ correctly in sentences.

 Gallant Explained in Depth

-A complete and detailed guide to the words Gallant including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear, practical guide to the word gallant, including its meaning, definition, usage examples, etymology, synonyms, and antonyms.

 Meanings of Gallant